 With companies continuously working to improve the efficiency and quality of city life, urban tech is becoming a sector in its own right ...

-It addresses a problem that will save money to real estate owners and companies.
-It addresses a problem with a simple solution.Garrett MillerInvested 15 days ago
+It addresses a problem that will save money to real estate owners and companies with a simple to use solution and that can penetrate the market efficiently and broadly to achieve positive cash flow with recurring revenue streams.Garrett MillerInvested 3 months ago

 Investors should verify any issuer information they consider important before making an investment.